quii/learn-go-with-tests/databases.md

 }
 ```

-We've hard-coded the connection string into our function that was soupposed to give us flexibility!
+We've hard-coded the connection string into our function that was supposed to give us flexibility!

 Let's create some utilities to help ourselves.